Anna (name changed) has just learned that she is a Soft Summer. She expected Soft Autumn. She is 30 years old.

 The tangle is mostly between the 2 best Seasons.
 Nobody can see their own face that objectively, including me and mine, which is why a makeup purchase decision is so often wrong if you test it on your face.
 The confusion Anna felt was valid, in that she felt the shadows around the eyes were less visible in the Soft Autumn drapes.
 You have to be careful here.
 The yellow is canceling some of the purple in the shadows, just as we choose yellow concealer.
 To cancel those shadows though, we had to jaundice the entire complexion.

 The crispest, freshest, healthiest skin was in Soft Summer.
 That perfect, delicate, aristocratic bone structure definition that Soft Summer does ultimately well was clear.

 Expect to need time

-Accept that you will keep making better and better decisions.
+Accept (and expect) that you will make better and better decisions.
 The effect will get stronger.
-I get that doing your job is hard enough.
-This is like asking you to do your job AND learn a new computer system.
 Don’t worry.
 You now understand where you came from and you know where you’re going.
 This is empowerment beyond describing.
 The branches can’t help but grow when the roots are this strong.

 Leave the hair to last

 Hair is the hardest to get right, hardest to adjust to quickly, and often the most sensitive (and least objective) self-acceptance feature.
 Get used to the clothes and makeup first and your brain will be much more compliant when you correct the hair color.
 Do it in small steps and your mind will say,” OK, fine, she’s done this before and I survived.”